 The game has a fair bit of luck in it and is not very easy to beat.
 However, the Easy Scorpion Solitaire variant is much easier.

-The goal of Scorpion Solitaire is to build all 4 ordered suits from the king down to the ace in the tableau, each of which is automatically sent to a foundation as it's completed.
+Scorpion Solitaire's goal is to build all 4 ordered suits from king down to ace in the tableau, each of which is automatically sent to a foundation as it's completed.

 Scorpion Solitaire is played with a 52-card deck of standard playing cards.

 When the game starts, a pile of 7 cards is dealt into each of the 7 tableau columns.
 Except for the 12 hidden cards, 3 in each of the first 4 piles (or first 3 piles in Easy Scorpion Solitaire for a total of 9 hidden cards), all cards are face-up and visible.
 The remaining 3 cards in the deck are set face-down and squared in the stock.

 In order to win the game, the player must build all 4 suits within the tableau from the king to the ace.
 As each is built, the game automatically sends it to a foundation.

 In this game, technically, only one card may be moved at a time.
 However, if there are cards on top of the source card, they all come along for the ride.
 Piles can sometimes grow very long.
 If not a king, the source card must be moved onto a target card that is bottom-most in a pile, next in rank to the source card, and of the same suit.